Sidebar Site Navigation

 Following graduation from Harvard, Professor Gelb was a Law Clerk to Pennsylvania Supreme Court Justice Samuel J. Roberts and Pennsylvania Superior Court Judge J. Sydney Hoffman.
 He became the City Solicitor in Scranton, Pennsylvania in 1966.
 Professor Gelb practiced privately in Scranton before joining the law faculty at UW.
 During that time he served as Arbitrator, Attorney Examiner, and Hearing Officer for judicial and administrative cases.

 Having written extensively regarding business organizations and securities regulation, Professor Gelb has also served on American Bar Association Committees.
-Appointed by Governor Dave Freudenthal in 2008, he serves on the National Conference of Commissioners on Uniform State Laws.
-Professor Gelb is also the State of Wyoming liaison to its Committee on Corporate Laws.
+Appointed by Governor Dave Freudenthal in 2008, he served on the National Conference of Commissioners on Uniform State Laws until 2012.
+Professor Gelb was also the State of Wyoming liaison to its Committee on Corporate Laws.